hyperledger-solang/solang/docs/language.rst

 In Solidity, other smart contracts can be called and created.
 So, there is a type to hold the address of a contract.
-This is in fact simply the address of the contract, with some syntax sugar for calling functions on the contract.
+This is in fact simply the address of the contract, with some syntax sugar for calling functions it.

 A contract can be created with the new statement, followed by the name of the contract.
 The arguments to the constructor must be provided.